Yashka1414/CAPM-Project/README.md

-# Marketing Campaign Effectiveness Analysis
+# 📊 Marketing Campaign Effectiveness Analysis
-## A/B Testing, Regression, and Time Series Analysis
+## A/B Testing, Regression & Time Series Analysis

 ---

-## 1. Business Problem
+## 📌 Project Overview

-Organizations often distribute marketing budgets across multiple digital advertising platforms without a clear, data-driven understanding of which channel delivers the highest return on investment (ROI).
+Organizations often invest heavily in multiple digital advertising platforms without clear analytical evidence of which channel delivers the highest **Return on Investment (ROI)**.

-In this project, the client is running parallel advertising campaigns on **Facebook Ads** and **Google Ads (AdWords)** to drive customer conversions.
+In this project, parallel marketing campaigns were executed on **Facebook Ads** and **Google Ads (AdWords)** to drive customer conversions.

-Despite similar budget allocations, there is limited visibility into which platform performs better in terms of **engagement, conversion efficiency, cost effectiveness, and revenue generation**.
-Making budget decisions without analytical validation increases the risk of inefficient spend and reduced campaign profitability.
+Despite comparable budget allocation, decision-makers lacked clarity on which platform performed better in terms of **engagement, cost efficiency, conversion performance, and revenue generation**.

-This analysis aims to provide a structured comparison of both platforms using statistical and analytical techniques.
+This project applies **data-driven analytical techniques** to evaluate campaign effectiveness and support **optimized marketing budget decisions** across global markets.

 ---

-## 2. Business Objective
+## 🎯 Business Objective

-The primary objective of this analysis is to identify which advertising platform—**Facebook Ads or Google Ads**—delivers superior performance and higher ROI.
+The primary objective is to determine which advertising platform—**Facebook Ads or Google Ads**—delivers superior performance and higher ROI.

-This is achieved through:
+This is achieved using:
 - Exploratory Data Analysis (EDA)
-- Comparative campaign performance evaluation
+- Campaign performance comparison
 - A/B hypothesis testing
-- Regression analysis to identify key performance drivers
+- Regression analysis to identify performance drivers
-- Time series analysis to evaluate performance trends over time
+- Time series analysis to assess trends and stability over time

 ---

-## 3. Data Overview
+## 📂 Data Overview

-The dataset contains daily campaign-level data for both advertising platforms, including:
+The dataset contains **daily campaign-level data** for both advertising platforms, including:

 - Impressions
 - Clicks